Ghebriou/McHomeWork/README.md

 # McHomeWork
- simple quote generator allow you to browse a list and a button to add your favorite in another liste ( your FV) i'll finish this part tomorrow inshallah ( comments)
+ it's a simple quote generator allow you to genarate new quote , then you can add it to your favorite list if you want.
+That Simple!